 The Overlay Loader is requested via an !OLOAD command which causes the root segment of the Loader to be read into core memory from the RAD.
-The form of the command is
+The form of the command is segments denotes the number of segments in the overlay cluster.
+If "segments" is not specified, a zero is used, denoting that only a root segment is to be loaded.
+The value of the segments parameter may exceed the actual number of segments to be loaded.

 !OLOAD [segments,

 $${F \\ B}$$

-, S, D, X, cmn]
+, S, D, X, cmn][, R]

-- segments denotes the number of segments in the overlay cluster.
-If "segments" is not specified, a zero is used, denoting that only a root segment is to be loaded.
-The value of the segments parameter may exceed the actual number of segments to be loaded. - F or B specifies either a foreground (F) task or a background (B) task.
-The default case is background. - S specifies a step mode of loading to be used for paper tape input. - D indicates the ident of each nonlibrary module is to be written to operational label ID for use by Debug at execution time.

-- X indicates that the Loader is to abort the job if a severity error greater than zero is encountered during loading.
+- F or B specifies either a foreground (F) task or a background (B) task.
+The default case is background. - S specifies a step mode of loading to be used for paper tape input. - D indicates the indent of each nonlibrary module is to be written to operational label ID for use by Debug at execution time. - X indicates that the Loader is to abort the job if a severity error greater than zero is encountered during loading.
 The loading procedure is completed and the map is output. - cmn for background tasks, cmn denotes an optional COMMON size; for foreground tasks, cmn denotes either a base for COMMON or, in the case of zero COMMON, the upper limit of the task area.
+If the address specified by the cmn parameter is higher than root FWA.
+Foreground loads may specify the cmn parameter at a lower address than root FWA, in which case the end of memory is the program upper limit.
+A check is made at the end of the load to determine whether the COMMON allotment overlaps the root.
+If it does, the warning message OLERR CO is printed but no error severity level is set.